SSWConsulting/SSW.Rules.Content/rules/power-automate-flows-convert-timezone/rule.md

 ---
 type: rule
-title: Do you if you are using correct timezone when using flows?
+title: Do you know if you are using correct timezone when using flows?
 uri: power-automate-flows-convert-timezone
 authors:
   - title: Aman Kumar